pawlaszczyk/fqlite/README.md

 ### Official Project Webpage

-Check out the the official project homepage
+Check out the official project homepage

 https://www.staff.hs-mittweida.de/~pawlaszc/fqlite/

-### Official User guide
+### Official User Guide

 You can find the current version of the user manual under the following link: